hamidhassan85/data_analyst/Instructions/Labs/xx-create-visual-calculations-in-power-bi-desktop.md

 - Create and edit visual calculations
 - Use PREVIOUS(), RUNNINGSUM() and MOVINGAVERAGE() functions to create comparison metrics between each fiscal year
-- Use the CALCULATE() function to manipulate filter context
+- Use the optional Axis parameter when creating comparison metrics.
-- Use Time Intelligence functions
+- Use the optional Reset parameter to customize cumulative calculations in a multi-leveled axis.

 **This lab should take approximately 45 minutes.**